kdbanman/gump/README.md

 - create a good serialization for a gump environment so that seeds may be made visually and intuitively in Processing, saved to a file, and processed by the cGump library

+## License

+Copyright (c) 2012 - 2013 Kirby Banman

+Permissions are hereby granted to any person obtaining a copy of this software as specified in the GNU GPLv3 license (see license.txt).

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.